Erasiel/algds-eng/exercises/exercises_01_introduction.md

 Write Python functions that solve the following tasks:
 1. Given three integers, `a`, `b` and `c`, determines if $a \in [b, c]$
 2. Given a binary string `s`, replaces all zeros with ones and all ones with zeros.
-3. Given a list of numbers, where every element of the list is between 0 and 9, finds the most frequent element of the list.
+3. Given a list of integers, where every element of the list is between 0 and 9, finds the most frequent element of the list.
 4. Determines the number of unique characters in a string.
 5. Calculates the mean of a 2-dimensional matrix of real numbers.